hausen8/ColdEND32/README.md

    https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library

 2) Uncomment (define) the appropriate display in config.h.
-Note that only one type of display at one time is allowed so dont' forget to comment the other ones.
+Note that only one type of display at one time is allowed so don't forget to comment the other ones.
    For 7 segment LED displays, don't forget to jumper different I2C addresses for both displays and enter these values in config.h ("LED1_ADD" and "LED2_ADD").

 3) Uncomment (define) MOMENTARY_SWITCH if you want to use monentary switches.
    Required library: https://github.com/thomasfredericks/Bounce2
-   For normal switches leave "momentary_switch" commented.
+   For normal switches leave MOMENTARY_SWITCH commented.

 4) Uncomment (define) DRAIN_SYSTEM if you want to have the option to drain the coolant pump and pipes anytime.
 To drain your system, turn the coolant pot all the way down